Mexico probes male candidates registered as transgender

-MEXICO CITY (AP) — Mexican electoral authorities are investigating 17 male candidates who allegedly registered as transgender to avoid a gender quota in local races in the southern state of Oaxaca.
+MEXICO CITY (AP) — Mexican electoral authorities said Tuesday they are investigating 17 male candidates who allegedly registered as transgender to avoid a gender quota in local races in the southern state of Oaxaca.

-The scheme was detected in part because of complaints from a traditional Oaxacan transgender community that dates back centuries to pre-Hispanic times, known as Muxes (MOO-shays).
+Oaxaca requires gender parity — equal numbers of male and female candidates — in local races.
+But the state also states that “the candidacy will be registered to the gender with which the candidate self identifies.”

-They knew that 17 of the 19 candidates presented as transgender — some dressed as muxes — weren’t really part of the community.
+The state electoral council said parties for the candidates under investigation filed registration documents that “indicated their desire to be registered as transgender women.”

-On Tuesday, the state electoral institute said it was investigating the case.
-The candidates could be barred from running and their parties fined.
+The scheme was detected in part because of complaints from a traditional Oaxacan transgender community that dates back centuries to pre-Hispanic times, known as muxes (MOO-shays).

 Most Read Nation & World Stories